 Spaying a dog before its first heat greatly reduces the risk of mammary tumours.
 Studies have shown that the chances of getting breast cancer in female dogs increases significantly with each successive heat period until the age of two years.
 After two years of age, spaying does not really make any difference on the incidence of breast cancer, although there are still all the other benefits associated with spaying.
 This is one very good reason why it is not necessary to have a litter or heat in order to develop your pet’s personality.

 There are some things that spaying will not do.
 Spaying will not make a pet fat or lazy.
+It will decrease their metabolic rate and definitely lowers their caloric requirements so you have to just feed them much less which is a real cost saving benefit.
 Obesity in pets is usually the result of overeating and a lack of exercise.
 Similarly, spaying does not change a pet’s personality or temperament, whether for good or for bad.
 Spaying is a very safe surgical procedure.
 Many owners delay the operation because of a concern for their pet’s well being (i.e. aesthetic and/or surgical risks).
 These concerns should be discussed with your veterinarian.

-Spaying dog with huge pus filled uterus -Pyometra this life threatening condition is very common in older dogs that have not been spayed.
+Spaying a dog with huge pus filled uterus are shown in the two pictures below -Pyometra this life threatening condition is very common in older dogs that have not been spayed.
 It is a costly and dangerous disease that can be prevented.